 Remarketing website visits on Facebook is one of the most popular forms of Facebook remarketing.

 It works just the same as typical display network ads.
-You can target specific sets of users based on how they’ve interacted on your site.
+You can target specific sets of users based on how they’ve interacted with your site.

-But instead of display ads, you’re delivering natural ads into their Facebook feed.
+But instead of display ads, you’re delivering natural ads to their Facebook feeds.